-Knowing how long steak will last in the fridge whether it is cook or raw is important in food safety.
+Knowing how long steak will last in the fridge whether it is cooked or raw is important for food safety.
 This will prevent you from serving food that may have gone bad and give you foodborne illness.

 How long does steak last in the fridge?
 It is safe for most uncooked raw steaks to be left in the fridge for 3-5 days.
 If you have leftover cooked steak the USDA recommends using it within 3-4 days.

 How long can raw steak last in the fridge?

 The length of time that uncooked steak can last in the refrigerator varies.
 Typically 3-5 days is the rule for raw steak in the fridge before it starts to go bad.